Chanveasna-ENG/WebIII-Final-Project/README.md

 Interactive Booking: Allows users to make reservations or contact the restaurant directly.

 ## Technologies Used
-HTML5, CSS3, JavaScript
+HTML5, CSS3, JavaScript, Node JS, Express.js, MySQL

+## New Project Team
+- Chanveasna ENG
+- David HEANG
+- Kolsambath SAMBO
+- Phallei NIN
+- Socheata PENG

-## Project Team
+## OLD Project Team
-Sreytoch Brak
+- Sreytoch Brak
-Socheata Peng
+- Socheata Peng
-Sovanrothnan Ham
+- Sovanrothnan Ham
-Hongnida Lorn
+- Hongnida Lorn

 We are all from School of Digital Technologies of the American University of Phnom Penh.

 This project is submitted as the requirement of INFO 251 001 class instructuced by Dr. Aruna Shankar.

+## Thank You Letter

+We would like to thank to the old team for their hard work and dedication in creating the first version of this project (Frontend).